What is credit utilization and why does it matter?

 Most financial experts recommend keeping your credit utilization below 30%, although staying under 10% tends to have the strongest impact on credit scores.
 Having a high utilization rate— especially above 50%— can signal financial stress and may lower your credit score even if you’ve never missed a payment.
 If you’re trying to qualify for a mortgage, auto loan, or personal loan, reducing your utilization can help you appear more creditworthy.

-For example, someone with a $10,000 credit limit may struggle because a $4000 balance pushes their utilization to 40%; but someone with a $1,000 limit and a $300 balance may appear more responsible because their utilization is 30%.
-That difference shows why understanding how credit utilization affects your credit score is so valuable for beginners.
+For example, someone with a $10,000 credit limit may struggle because a $4000 balance pushes their credit utilization to 40%; but someone with a $1,000 limit and a $300 balance may appear more responsible because their utilization is only 30%.

 âś… Simple Action You Can Take Now